NandiniMummaneni/AI-Capstone-Project-IBM/README.md

 Part of IBM AI Engineering Professional Certificate — Capstone Project.

-This project demonstrates the **development of deep learning models** for **classifying satellite imagery into different land types** for ex Land.
+This project demonstrates the **development of deep learning models** for **classifying satellite imagery into different land types** .
 It covers key AI engineering concepts including **data preprocessing, model development, transfer learning, and performance evaluation.**

 **🚀 Project Overview:**
 The project is divided into several key phases, each highlighting a specific aspect of deep learning development: